-The experienced team at Michaels helps Canadian companies quickly, efficiently, and discreetly.
+The experienced team of wholesale liquidators at Michaels helps Canadian companies quickly, efficiently, and discreetly.
 Our focus is helping you get some form of return on your investment, and ensuring all equipment is dealt with safely and responsibly so there are no legal repercussions for your business.

-Why Hire a Professional Office Removal and Liquidation Company in Canada?
+Why Hire a Professional Wholesale Liquidation Company in Canada?

 Some Canadian companies choose to manage office supply liquidation internally, but there are benefits to choosing a professional to handle equipment retrieval, such as:

 - Proper handling and recycling : Office equipment consists of a mix of electronic and furniture items.
 These need to be recycled in specific ways.
 In Canada, the laws on computer recycling are particularly strict, requiring batteries, screens, and internal wiring components to be properly handled.

 - Return on value: Michaels Global Trading has a long history of office decommissioning and liquidation.
 Our staff are trained to know when a piece of office equipment still holds value and could return some office equity to your company, and when an item needs to be recycled.